Danieltm95/Danieltm95/README.md

 - 💬 A little bit about me:
   Engineer graduated from the University of Quindío (2014-2019) in Colombia and software developer graduated from Henry's bootcamp (2022-2023) in Argentina.
 I consider myself a very curious, analytical, and leader-oriented person.
 I enjoy innovating, developing, and finding solutions to problems, which is why I chose to study engineering for five years, I am drawn to big challenges, and I know that software development encompasses many of them.
 That's why I am determined to pursue this path. **Node.js, React,js**

-  - 💬 My most recient project **WORKIFY**: It is a website where you can easily and reliably find a service provider for any need you have.
-It features a comprehensive system of reviews, ratings, comments, and images, allowing you to assess the reliability, quality, and experience of each service provider.
-Whether you're looking for carpenters, plumbers, or engineers, you can find them all on this platform.
-The website also includes a secure payment system, a shopping cart, and various other features.
-Additionally, it offers a user login and authentication system for enhanced security and it uses, **Node.js, React.js, JavaScript, Redux, Express, PostgreSQL, Firebase, React-Aamin, Email.js, Stripe, and some others**

 - 🔭 I’m currently working on AGENDU a webapp with MERN Stack that connects google calendar with whatsapp i have it orivate if you would like to see it email me.

 - 🌱 I’m currently learning **NExt.JS**